NaluKit/nalu/README.md

 # Nalu
 Nalu is a tiny framework that helps you to create GWT based applications quite easily.

 Nalu is using the HTML 5 history for routing and navigation.
-This means - by default - Nalu supports the browser's back- forward and reload-button by default and without any need to implement something special.
+This means Nalu supports the browser's back- forward and reload-button by default and without any need to implement something.

 Nalu offers the following features: